-join the Union
+join the Union www.eis.org.uk/join

-www.eis.org.uk/join

 As a member you can:

-- Access advice & assistance from a local EIS Rep while vou're on placement - Be active in EIS campaigns - Learn about CPD opportunities with EIS Learning Reps - Be part of an EIS student group in vour university Reasons to Join Get Involved EIS Campaigns 10 EIS Equality Student Voices Looking After Your Health and Wellbeing 16 Your Employment Rights Better than Zero NUS Scotland What to Expect While on Placement EIS Reps Welcome to the EIS Student Magazine.
+- Access advice & assistance from a local EIS Rep while you're on placement - Be active in EIS campaigns - Learn about CPD opportunities with EIS Learning Reps - Be part of an EIS student group in your university

+Reasons to Join Get Involved EIS Campaigns 10 EIS Equality Student Voices Looking After Your Health and Wellbeing 16 Your Employment Rights Better than Zero NUS Scotland

+Welcome to the EIS Student Magazine.

 It is designed specifically for student teachers to give you some advice on matters that will be important to you such as: going on placement, your employment rights as a student worker and how you can get involved with your union and contribute to shaping Scottish education for future teachers and learners.

 Contact Us

-aniser

-Edinburgh

-Ruth Winters rwinters@eis.org.uk 0131 225 6244

-Eilidh Porrelli eporrelli@eis.org.uk 0131 225 6244

-S

-Dundee

-Dan Thompson dthompson@eis.org.uk 0138 245 8270

-Glasgow

-Dee Matthew dmatthew@eis.org.uk 0141 353 3595

-Suki Sangha ssangha@eis.org.uk 0141 353 3595

-Twitter: @EISUnion

-Facebook: Educational Institute of Scotland

-Website: www.eis.org.uk

-Printed and published by The Educational Institute of Scotland

-46 Moray Place, Edinburgh EH3 6BH 2

-3